5 Challenges Manufacturing Marketers See Today

 Automation is an important element of any marketing strategy.
 Still, marketers need to understand automation’s limitations and what it can — and cannot — do.

 The manufacturing sector is competitive and sensitive to conditions around the world.
 Supply chains, resources and production and more depend on resourcing, local talent and transportation.
 Talent, the cost of operations, research, regulation and revenue generated also affect how competitive a business can be.

 This is not news for manufacturing professionals except for one point: those same global factors affect marketing as well.

-Marketing in the manufacturing industry relies on being able to connect with specific audiences — engineers, resellers, distributors, end consumers — and detailing everything there is to know about any given product.
+Manufacturing marketing relies on connecting with specific audiences — engineers, resellers, distributors, end consumers — and detailing everything to know about a product.
 That means producing collateral on a product and scaling that information to meet the needs of an audience.

 Take a moment to think about the supply chain required for that.
-Copywriters need platforms and positioning.
+Copywriters need messaging, positioning and a platform for their wares.
 Video producers need studio time and, if necessary, time in the field.
 Spokespersons and salespeople need hands-on time with both a product and a product marketing team to understand the benefits and limitations of a product.
 Marketers need to ensure their messaging reaches its total addressable market, which can be anywhere in the world.

 Each element in the marketing supply chain depends on a well-coordinated and organized process.
 They also depend on platforms that can help facilitate coordination at a distance and to promote the final messaging to anyone, anywhere at any time.

 So, how can manufacturers ensure their messaging connects on a global stage?